 Guide to Commercial Restroom Design

-There are several reasons why you should pay special attention to your commercial restroom design, regardless of whether you’re creating a brand new bathroom or renovating an existing one.
+There are several reasons why you should pay special attention to your commercial restroom design, regardless of whether you’re creating a brand new bathroom or managing the renovation of an existing one.
 The state of your business’s bathroom — including its design and cleanliness, among other factors — impacts clientele more than many business owners may believe.

 Your bathroom says a lot about your business overall and reveals to customers what you think of them.
 A dirty, awkwardly designed restroom will likely frustrate customers, who will associate that frustration with your business.
 They may spread the word to their friends and family, unintentionally giving your company a bad reputation.